 Criminal Incidents - Tabular Visualisation

 The criminal incidents data visualisation contains the number and rate of criminal incidents in Victoria.
-You can also view crime data by local government area in the Crime by location tool.
+You can also view crime data by local government area in the latest crime data by area.
 Data for these visualisations are available via the Download data button on the latest crime data webpage.

 Number of criminal incidents by principal offence category